4d/docs/website/translated_docs/es/Debugging/debugger.md

 * **Run to Cursor**:Executes statements found between the program counter and the selected line of the method (where the cursor is found).
 * **Set Next Statement**:Moves program counter to the selected line without executing this line or any intermediate ones.
 The designated line is only run if the user clicks on one of the execution buttons.
 * **Toggle Breakpoint** (also available in Code Editor): Alternately inserts or removes the breakpoint corresponding to the selected line.
 This modifies the breakpoint permanently: for instance, if you remove a breakpoint in the debugger, it no longer appears in the original method.
 * **Edit Breakpoint** (also available in Code Editor): Displays the Breakpoint Properties dialog box.
-Any changes made modify the breakpoint permanently.
+Cualquier cambio realizado modifica el punto de interrupción de forma permanente.

 ### Buscar siguiente/anterior